365id-AB/idverification-android/README.md

 }

+// Retrieves the result as a json result.value = it.asJson()

 // Stops the SDK and de-allocates the resources stopSdk()

 // Navigates back to Home view navController.navigate("Home")
 ```

 > **:exclamation: NOTICE:** It is important that you call the `stopSdk()` in the callback, to clear up allocated resources.

-> **:exclamation: NOTICE:** In order to return to host apps view you will need to pop the stack to release the Sdk view.
+> **:exclamation: NOTICE:** In order to return to the host apps view, you will have to pop the stack to release the Sdk view.

 <br/>